null

 Calculate How Much Solar

-First, you need to know the power consumption for the property.
-You can find this using the power bills for 12 months.
+First, you will need to know the annual electricity consumption for the property.
+You can find this information on the utility power bills for 12 months.
 Add the monthly kilo-watt hours (kWh) for an annual total.
 If you don't have power bills, there are other ways to create an estimate.
 Order the solar design service and we can help.
-Once you know the kWh desired, use the calculator here to determine the kilo-watts (kW) of solar power you will need to generate kWh.

 Solar Power Calculator